 By the way, I want to mention that when I first found the house, I loved it immediately, but didn’t think it could work because the bedrooms weren’t large enough to hold everyone.
 There was a master bedroom plus two other bedrooms, one of which was too small for 2 people.
 I assumed I would need 3 large bedrooms.
 I was stuck on that thought for a number of weeks and then realized that I didn’t have to sleep in the Master bedroom.
 I could use the smallest room and let the girls use the master.
 That put me next to the boys with which seemed more fitting anyway.
 So the boys ended up with the hall bath and the girls with the master bath.
 As it turned out, however, Sarah didn’t stay at the house very often.
 She graduated from high school less than 6 months after I moved in so was off doing other things.
 Plus, she didn’t want to leave her mother alone.

 Memories of my time living on Lynnview St seem to mostly involve Emily.
 She used to say that she loved coming to my house.
 Sarah wasn’t around much.
-She graduated from high school 6 months after I moved in.
+She graduated from high school 6 months after I moved in and then went off to college.
 Both Andrew and Michael were in high school and had other interests and activities or work that would take them away.
 Michael sometimes complained that I liked Emily more than him.
 While it’s true that I did spend more time with Emily, it wasn’t because I loved her any more than the others.
 She was just at an age where she wanted to spend time with her dad.